 Age: Minimum age is 18 on the first day of the course.
 No upper age limit.

-Attendance: Due to the structure of the courses, full attendance is required.
+Attendance: Due to the structure of the courses, and the colloborative nature of acting, full attendance is required.

 Monday 29 April 2019 – Wednesday 26 June 2019